 As an employer, do you know your why?
 In other words, what is the purpose, cause or belief that inspires you and your company to do what you do?
 Knowing and sharing this answer with your organization not only inspires your people, it increases a sense of fulfillment.
 I believe this level of engagement creates loyalty and an identity of purpose that drives people to accomplish even greater achievements.

 The reality is that every one of the themes I’ve explored with you in this series is rooted in altruism.
 Every great culture is built on awareness of others and the well-being of your team.
 Put an eye on “the why” at your organization, and when you find the answer, share it with everyone.
 Your employees will reciprocate with invigorated performance and best of all, a renewed sense of loyalty.

 Like what you read?
 Never miss a post about leadership, transparency, and trust by signing up for my weekly mailing list, delivered right to your inbox.
-Sign up here.Tags: corporate social responsibility, corporate values, Dan Schawbel, leadership, Millennials, purpose, Simon Sinek, workplace culture
+Sign up here.Tags: corporate social responsibility, corporate values, Dan Schawbel, leadership, loyalty, Millennials, purpose, Simon Sinek, workplace culture